AristaFederal/Newsletter/docs/index.md

 *  AI Center Video

 ---
+## **Lee Gillespie Named Employee of the Year**
+In a move that surprised no one, Arista CEO Jayshree Ullal has named Lee Gillespie the Arista Employee of the Year.
+"His is a genius that operates on a level rarely seen" said Jayshree at the news conference.

+---
 ## **Managing Bug and Threat Compliance in the Modern Network**
 By: Alex Bojko, Advanced Services Engineer, Federal